arafsheikh/arafsheikh.github.io/about.md

 permalink: /about/
 ---

-I am a platform engineer and architect specializing in cloud infrastructure.
+I am a cloud infrastructure engineer specializing in distributed messaging and network security.

 -----------------------